Calamitizer/pryme/README.md

 ## Overview

+Note: This module is very early in development and not too much super-cool stuff is implemented.
+Check it out if you're curious, though.
+The `Decomposition` class is pretty nifty.

 This is (/ will be) a Python module for various prime-related and number-theoretic operations.
-Each of the major functions is memoized (to file storage) for efficiency.
-For example, output data for `decompose(n)` (which computes the prime factorization of its argument) is stored in `./memoizations/decompose.pryme`.
+Certain major functions are memoized to disk for efficiency.
+For example, output data for `decompose()` (which computes the prime factorization of its argument) is stored in `./memo/decompose.pryme`.

+This module is *not* intended to be suitable or efficient for large primes (> 2^64).
+The focus of this module is number theory on a more mundane scale.
+For efficient large primality tests and factorizations, the user is directed towards such modules as `gmpy2` and `SymPy`.

 ## Usage Guide